pglejzer/cv/README.md

 ### Prerequisites

 Basic knowledge of HTML/CSS/JS is required to use it.
-Created with HTML, CSS, SASS, metology BEM, Vanilla JS.
+Created with HTML, CSS, SASS, metology BEM.

 ## Authors